nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * `ReviseCommand#rateCard()` — gets user input on difficulty of a flashcard.
 * `ReviseCommand#repeatRevision()` — repeats revision for cards which user could not answer.

-For instance, a user wants to start a revision for `Chapter 1` in the module `CS2113T`, a detailed description of what happens is shown below:
+For instance, the user wants to start a revision for `Chapter 1` in the module `CS2113T`, a detailed description of what happens is shown below:

 Step 1: The user is currently in `CS2113T` at the module level.